 Polydactyly in babies occurs in 1 in every 1000 babies and is a congenital condition where the baby has an extra finger or toe.
 The extra digit is called a supernumerary digit.
-The extra digit, toe or finger, may be poorly developed or fully formed.
+The extra digit, toe, or finger may be poorly developed or fully formed.
 In several babies, the extra digit can be poorly formed and smaller than the others.

-Polydactyly is usually most commonly seen on foot (extra toes).
+Polydactyly is usually most commonly seen on the foot (extra toes).
 However, it may also occur on hands, feet, or both.

 Causes Of Polydactyly In Babies